sigp/siren/README.md

 $ make install-lcli
 ```

+note: you need a version of lcli that includes [these](https://github.com/sigp/lighthouse/pull/3807) changes

 `ganache` is also required to be installed.
 This can be installed via `npm` or via the OS.
 If using `npm` it can be installed as:
 ```
 $ npm install ganache --global